 They’ll love watching their design coming to life with every whole stitch, although depending on your child’s age, they may need help positioning the backstitch at the end – but there is only a very little backstitch in these children’s cross stitch patterns.
 Once finished, back the aida with iron-on interfacing, stitch the edges under to make a neat shape, and alternate with fabric shapes to create your bunting!

-Click to download these children’s cross stitch patterns
+Click to download the weather hoop Childrens cross stitch pattern

 For more kids crafts head to 5 minute fun.
 They’ve got a range of easy, at home crafts for you to make with the kids.